Contracted (film): Plot

 Samantha tries to repair her relationship with Nikki, who is rude to her.
-Samantha is hurt to learn that Nikki had not let her know that a scholarship offer had come in the mail.
-Meanwhile, her symptoms continue to worsen.
-Her eyes turn bloodshot, and her hair falls out in clumps.
-She was on her way to the doctors when her work called and said she needed to be at the restaurant until someone could come in for her.
-As she is making salad her boss told her to take off her sunglasses and notices her eyes and she says she has pink eye, so he said to squint while bringing the food to the customers.
-She looks terrible.
-Pale skins dark blue veins are all over her face along with a sore on the side of her lip.
-As she goes back into the kitchen she notices something is up with her fingers.
-Samantha starts to mess with them and she pulls a nail off.
-Then a woman customer screams and finds a finger nail in her salad.
-She flees the restaurant and returns to her doctor, who advises her to avoid contact with other people until tests can determine the nature of her disease.
+Samantha is hurt to learn that Nikki had not notified her that a scholarship offer had come in the mail.
+Meanwhile, her symptoms continue to worsen, with her eyes turning bloodshot and her hair falling out in clumps.
+On her way to her doctor, her work calls and says she needs to be at the restaurant until someone can come in for her.
+As she makes salad, her boss tells her to remove her sunglasses.
+Noticing her eyes, Samantha says she has pink eye.
+By this point, Samantha's condition had worsened to the point of her skin being pale, and she had developed dark blue veins on her face and a sore on the side of her lip.
+Returning to the kitchen, she notices something is wrong with her fingers.
+Samantha pulls a nail off.
+Then, a female customer screams after finding a fingernail in her salad.
+Samantha flees the restaurant and returns to her doctor, who advises her to avoid contact with other people until tests can determine the nature of her disease.
 Instead, Samantha visits Zain, who gives her heroin.
 When Alice arrives, she encourages Samantha to talk to the police about her encounter with BJ.
-Believing that Alice wants to isolate her from her other friends, Samantha argues with her and storms off.
+Believing Alice wants to isolate her from her other friends, Samantha argues with her and storms off.
 Zain reveals to Alice that he sold Rohypnol to BJ at the party.

-Samantha stops off at home and argues violently with her mother.
-She abruptly leaves for her flower competition but is turned away at the door because of her appearance and the condition of her flowered plant.